aorizzuto/Kubernetes/README.md

 It has three important groups:

-- controladores
+- Controllers
-- workers
+- Workers
-- etcd
+- Etcd